Welcome to the Bachelor’s Degree Programme in Social Services!

 - Familiarise yourself with the AHOT (RPL) guidelines for students.

 You may find the schedule of your group on Diak’s schedule tool Lukkarikone.
-Schedules for the autumn semester are published on 10 June 2019.
 Your group code is A47DSS.

 The objectives of the practical training, the curriculum guide, your personal study plan (HOPS) and your own career plan provide the basis for planning your practical training path.
 There will also be information sessions at the beginning of each study module where suitable practical training alternatives for each study module will be discussed.